apache/cordova-docs/docs/en/edge/guide/platforms/android/install.md

 move the downloaded `adt-bundle` tree to wherever you store development tools.

-For Cordova command-line tools to work, you need to include the SDK's `tools` and `platform-tools` directories in your PATH environment.
-On Mac, you can use a text editor to create or modify the `~/.bash_profile` file, adding a line such as the following, depending on where the SDK installs:
+For Cordova command-line tools to work, or the CLI that is based upon them, you need to include the SDK's `tools` and `platform-tools` directories in your `PATH`.
+On a Mac, you can use a text editor to create or modify the `~/.bash_profile` file, adding a line such as the following, depending on where the SDK installs:

         export PATH=${PATH}:/Development/adt-bundle/sdk/platform-tools:/Development/adt-bundle/sdk/tools